molenanguyen/English_as_a_Second_Language_Assistant/README.md

 Website: https://molenathyhoangxuannguyen.github.io/English_as_a_Second_Language_Assistant/

+Link DevPost (This is a project from a 24-hour hackathon DerbyHacks4): https://devpost.com/software/eslassistant-english-as-a-second-language-assistant

 Description:
 Based on National Center for Education Statistic- U.S.-born adults make up two-thirds of adults with low levels of English literacy skills in the United States.
 Non-U.S.-born adults comprise 34 percent of the population with low literacy skills